 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.

 If the person died of a contagious disease, you should consult a doctor.

-If you will not be using a funeral director to carry out final arrangements, you must complete and file the death certificate yourself.
-District of Columbia law requires you to file the death certificate with the local vital records office within five days of the death and before you dispose of the remains.
+District of Columbia law requires the funeral director to electronically submit a report of death to the local vital records office within five days of the death and before you dispose of the remains.
 (D.C.
-Code § 7-211 (2018).)
+Code § 7-231.12 (2019).)

-You will need certified copies of the death certificate to carry out other tasks after the death, such as arranging for the disposition of the body and transferring the deceased person’s property to inheritors.
-You may be able to file the death certificate and get certified copies the same day.
-If not, you will have to make a return trip to pick up the copies.
-Be prepared to pay a small fee for each copy.
+You will need certified copies of the death certificate to carry out other tasks after the death, such as arranging for the disposition of the body and transferring the deceased person's property to inheritors.
+The funeral director who files the death certificate should be able to order copies for you.

-Some crematories require that you use a funeral director to arrange cremation.
-If you don’t want to use a funeral director, make sure the crematory is willing to accept the body directly from the family.
-A medical examiner must issue a permit before a body can be cremated, but there are no laws in D.C. restricting the disposition of the ashes.
+The funeral director will need to obtain a permit before transporting the body.
+Additionally, the funeral director must obtain a separate permit from the medical examiner before a body can be cremated.
+D. C. Code § 7-231-17 (2019).)
+However, there are no laws in D.C. restricting the disposition of the ashes.
 (D.C.
-Municipal Regulations § 29-2815 (2018).)
+Municipal Regulations § 29-2815 (2019).)